scottyaslan/ng-rndr/README.md

-##ngRndr
+##ng-rndr

-ngRndr is a pluggable and embeddable angular module for formatting and visualizing data.
+ng-rndr is a pluggable and embeddable angular module for formatting and visualizing data.

 ##Building

-Developers can easily build ngRndr using NPM.
+Developers can easily build ng-rndr using NPM.

 First install or update your local project's **npm** tools: